-You can be assured that if you did not follow the directions contained on this page that you will not be selected as a finalist.
+You can be assured that if you did not follow the directions contained on this page, you will not be selected as a finalist.
 English.
 Proofread.
-800-1200 words.
-If you are chosen as a finalist, we will verify your attendance and good-standing.
+800-1,200 words.
+If you are chosen as a winner, we will verify your attendance and good standing.

-In the first round we will provide a number of essays (10-20) to each judge and ask them to recommend 2-3 to pass on to the next round.
-The second round will consist of fewer judges and a lot fewer essays, but will follow a similar format.
-The final round will consist of 10 judges who rank the 10 finalist essays with the top essay getting 10 points, then 9 points, then 8 points etc. The highest scoring five essays will receive the grand prize and the next five essays will receive the second prize.
+In the first round, we will provide a number of essays (10-20) to each judge and ask them to recommend 2-3 to pass on to the next round.
+The second round will consist of fewer judges and a lot fewer essays, but it will follow a similar format.
+The final round will consist of 10 judges who rank the 10 finalist essays with the top essay getting 10 points, then nine points, then eight points, etc. The five essays with the highest scores in each category will win.
 If there is a tie for fifth, only the tied essays will be provided to an additional judge to make a selection.
 The round a judge serves in will be determined randomly to minimize bias.
 Judges will remain anonymous to each other and to applicants.

-We will update this page as the contest goes on to let you know the current size of the Grand Prize Pot.
-The more readers and listeners donate, the larger the scholarship will be.
-Currently the total raised is $48,851.
+We will update this page as the contest goes on to let you know the current size of the grand prize pot.
+The more readers and listeners who donate, the larger the scholarship will be.
+Currently, the total raised is $59,450 in cash, plus prizes.

 It depends on what the winners use the money for.

-Generally speaking, a scholarship or fellowship is tax free if you are a degree candidate and the award is used to pay for tuition and required fees, books, supplies and equipment, however there are some scholarship and fellowship opportunities that are not tax exempt.
-Any amounts used to pay for room and board and a stipend for living expenses is taxable.
+Generally speaking, a scholarship or fellowship is tax-free if you are a degree candidate and if the award is used to pay for tuition and required fees, books, supplies, and equipment.
+However, there are some scholarship and fellowship opportunities that are not tax-exempt.
+Any amounts used to pay for room and board and a stipend for living expenses are taxable.

-Neither The White Coat Investor nor the scholarship are registered charities and so donations are not deductible as a charitable contribution.
-Donations may be deductible to you as a business expense however.
+Neither The White Coat Investor nor the scholarship are registered charities, and donations are not deductible as a charitable contribution.
+Donations may be deductible to you as a business expense, however.

 How Can I Contribute?

-We can take contributions most easily via Paypal to [email protected] (use “send money to friends and family” option to maximize your contribution) although if you would like to use a credit card, let us know and we'll send you a paypal invoice you can use a credit card to pay.
-We will be taking Venmo this year as well.
+We can take contributions most easily via Paypal to [email protected] (use the “send money to friends and family” option to maximize your contribution).
+If you would like to use a credit card, let us know, and we'll send you a PayPal invoice so that you can use a credit card to pay.
 You can also send checks to: